 Personality of the German Shepherd Mixed Pitbull

-Above all else, the German Shepherd mixed Pitbull is protective and loyal to the ones he loves.
+Above all else, the German Shepherd mixed Pitbull is protective and loyal to his loved ones.
 They like big families.
 This dog will need a large house with a large yard to run around in.
-Plenty of exercise will be a requirement to keep this dog happy.
+Plenty of exercises will be a requirement to keep this dog happy.

 When properly socialized during puppyhood, the German Shepherd Pit Bull is not aggressive at all and is incredibly friendly with people he doesn't know, as well as with other dogs.
 Get these puppies socialized early on.
 They are very intelligent and trainable.
 Positive training methods will be more effective.

-Something that Pit Bull German Shepherds are not good at is being alone for long periods of time.
-Without the company they need, as well as the exercise, they get bored and frustrated.
+Something that Pit Bull German Shepherds are not good at is being alone for long periods.
+Without the company they need and the exercise, they get bored and frustrated.
 A Pit Bull German Shepherd who does not exercise and is ignored by his family is likely to express destructive behavior such as biting and yelping.